 Some reports of overstuffing; several owners advised removing some of the fill for improved comfort.
 Some complaints of discomfort.

-Offers a round design with 6 x 18" length that's the precise size for lumbar, neck, and under-knees support.
+Offers a round design with 6-inch by 18-inch length that's the precise size for lumbar, neck, and under-knees support.
 Owners love it as a neck roll pillow, and some comment it offers better quality that similar models by competitors.

 The most frequently reported concern is that it is too firm for some users.

-Provides support and dimensions that are ideal for full-body and maternity use – 18 x 54" provide ample width and length.
+Provides support and dimensions that are ideal for full-body and maternity use – 18-inch by 54-inch provide ample width and length.
 Some who have tried it claim it is the most comfortable pillow in its class.

 Several owners wished that it had more fill, while others commented that it was too firm for their needs.
 Too large for small individuals.
 Pricey.